pingcap/tidb-operator/deploy/aws/README.md

 The TiDB version and component count are also configurable in variables.tf, you can customize these variables to suit your need.

 Currently, the instance type of TiDB cluster component is not configurable because PD and TiKV relies on [NVMe SSD instance store](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ssd-instance-store.html), different instance types have different disks.

+### Customize TiDB parameters

+Currently, there are not much parameters exposed to be customizable.
+If you need to customize these, you should modify the `templates/tidb-cluster-values.yaml.tpl` files before deploying.
+Or if you modify it and run `terraform apply` again after the cluster is running, it will not take effect unless you manually delete the pod via `kubectl delete po -n tidb --all`.
+This will be resolved when issue [#255](https://github.com/pingcap/tidb-operator/issues/225) is fixed.

 ## TODO